KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 You can see that featureA defines reducers, logic modules, routes, and does some type of initialization (appWillStart/appDidStart).
-It also promotes a public API (open/close) to other features.
+It also promotes a publicFace (open/close) to other features.

 The **application mainline**, merely collects all features, and launches the app by invoking runApp():